unahouExosite/docs/gwe/getting_started.md

 ## Minimum Requirements

-Before proceeding to [Step One](https://github.com/exosite/docs/blob/gwe/gwe/getting_started.rst.md#step-one), you should first verify that your gateway has the minimum requirements for running Gateway Engine.
+Before beginning, you should first verify that your gateway has the minimum requirements for running Gateway Engine.

 * Linux OS